To search this site type in the keywords that best describes what your looking for in the searchfield below

 The Reverend Canon Dr Philip Raymont (Chair) BA, BEd Stud, (Qld), MEd (Melb), PhD (Cantab), MACE, MPHA, FRSA

-Dr Philip Raymont is Senior Chaplain & Head, Religion, Philosophy & Ethics at Guildford Grammar School; an appointment he has held since July, 2009.
+The Rev’d Canon Dr Philip Raymont is Priest-in-Charge of the Parishes of Beverley-Brookton, Quairading and York.
+He took up this appointment as of the 1st August, 2021 having been for twelve years the Senior Chaplain & Head, Religion, Philosophy & Ethics at Guildford Grammar School.
 In September, 2000, after ten years as a Deputy Head and Head of residential colleges in Australian universities, and having recently completed a First Class Honours Master of Education degree at the University of Melbourne, he left Australia to commence a doctorate at the University of Cambridge.
-His research continued his ongoing interest in the relationship between the Church and State in university education in Australia, by undertaking the first significant study of the foundations of the civic universities in England in the late nineteenth and early twentieth centuries with particular reference to the place of “residence” and the relationship of churches to these civic universities.
+His research continued his interest in the relationship between the Church and State in university education in Australia, by undertaking the first significant study of the foundations of the civic universities in England in the late nineteenth and early twentieth centuries with particular reference to the place of “residence” and the relationship of churches to these civic universities.

 The Right Reverend Kate Wilmot (Deputy Chair)BA (WA) BD (Murd)